 Bumble — Best for women who want control of their inbox

-Take our 30-second dating app quiz →.
-Answer 5 questions about your goals, location, and what matters most — and we'll match you to the app with the highest success rate for your situation.
+Take our dating app quiz →.
+7 questions, 30 seconds — we'll match you to the app with the highest success rate for your goals, region, and what matters most.

-This article is based on 30-day testing across three cities with multiple user profiles.
+This article is based on public user data, industry research, and our editorial team's evaluation.
+All statistics sourced from verified public data.
 Prices were verified in March 2026 and may change.
 This article contains affiliate links — we earn a commission if you sign up at no extra cost to you.
 Our editorial opinions are independent.